xdmushui/partner-center-sdk/develop/delete-a-customer-account-from-the-integration-sandbox.md

 - Partner Center for Microsoft Cloud Germany
 - Partner Center for Microsoft Cloud for US Government

-This article explains how to delete a customer account from the Testing in Production (Tip) integration sandbox.
+This article explains, how to break the relationship between the partner and the customer account and regain the quota for Testing in Production (Tip) integration sandbox.

 > [!IMPORTANT]
 > When you delete a customer account, all resources associated with that customer tenant will be purged.